johnjfox/Analytic_Enterprise/markdown/02b_Matplotlib_Overview.md

 **Function returns** We refer to the output of a function as its return.
 We would say, for example, that the function type(x) returns the type of the input object x.
 We capture the return with an assignment: *xtype = type(x)*.

-## Importing the libraries that we'll use
+**Importing the libraries that we'll use**

+Since I'm loading a singificant number of libraries, I'll only do it once

 ```python
 >>> # Our standard set of imports for pandas, numpy and matplotlib